upcode/codeup-blog/README.md

     path = '{}/{}'.format(POST_DIR, name)
     post = flatpages.get_or_404(path)
     return render_template('post.html', post=post)
-The first route will iterate over the list of posts, and pass this to the template which we will look at shortly.
-I chose to sort by date.
-10 lines of code, and this covers all of the blog logic that we have to deal with.

 TEMPLATES
-Start by making a new template for the list of posts.
-I will give you a bare minimal snippet, beyond that it is up to you!
-We will name this file posts.html and place it in the templates directory:
+Create template for posts.html for list of posts --> here is minimal skelton of post templates

 {% for post in posts %}
     <a href="{{ url_for('post', name=post.path.replace('posts/', '')) }}">
         {{ post.title }}
     </a>
     <small>{{ post.date }}</small>
 {% endfor %}

+create template for post.html
 And for post.html, drop the following into your template wherever you want them displayed!
 {{ post.html|safe }}
 {{ post.title }}
 {{ post.date }}

-Now you're cooking with a Flask!
+NEXT: creating Markdown for posts
-HOW ABOUT THE POSTS
+POSTS
-Oh yeah, this is the easy part.
-If you are on Mac, I would recommend Mou as your editor, and for those on Windows MarkdownPad comes highly commended.
-You will store your markdown files in the content/posts/ directory as some_file_name.md, and include a small amount of metadata in each file.
+store your markdown files in the content/posts/ directory as some_file_name.md, and include a small amount of metadata in each file.
-title: Should it be YYYY-MM-DD or YYYY-DD-MM?
-My Thoughts
+title: Should it be YYYY-MM-DD or YYYY-DD-MM
 date: 2013-08-27

-American-style dates, I know, I know.
-Here you can write markdown code, including *italics* and **bold**

-You can have:
-* Lists
-* More Lists

-> And block quotes

-    And event highlighted code if you indent :)
-LETS BUILD THIS THING
+DEPLOY / SHIP IT
-If you want to run this server to test on your local machine, you can simply run the script using python blog.py.
+If you want to run this server to test on your local machine, you can simply run the script using python blog.py. or you can deply to heroku or github pages
-When you are happy and want to generate the static site, use python blog.py build and a new build directory will be created with your new static blog.

-STACK:
-Python
-Flask
-Jinja
-Javascript
-HTML
-CSS
-Heroku
-Markdown